Khushang49/Docker/Docker_Port/Basic_port.md

 After reciving this image you need to use then use IMPORT

-#docker import foldername imagename or docker image import foldername imagename
+#docker import foldername/filename imagename or docker image import foldername imagename